-Recently, the intersection of state aid and international tax has acquired a high profile in the European Union.
-In response, important tax and accounting policy changes are being proposed or implemented.
-However, these changes are predicated on rhetoric that unfair tax ruling practices by host country governments are pervasive, and significantly benefit foreign-owned companies.
-Yet, there is no empirical evidence as to whether this is the case.
-Using several novel data sources on tax concessions granted in the EU, we find that both domestic- and foreign-owned companies receive economically significant tax benefits from state aid.
-Our finding that tax concessions create significant disparities across firms’ profitability and effective tax rates suggest that any country can operate as a tax haven for any company, without greater supervision and transparency.
+The intersection of state aid and international tax has acquired a high profile in Europe.
+In response, disclosure policies are being proposed.
+With no empirical evidence, these policies are predicated on rhetoric that pervasive practices by host country governments unfairly benefit foreign-owned companies.
+Using several novel data sources on tax relief granted in the EU, we find that both domestic- and foreign-owned companies benefit from tax concessions.
+Our evidence that tax avoidance is a joint production function of business and government suggests that any jurisdiction can operate as a tax haven for a company willing to negotiate.

 Keywords: tax policy, FDI, state aid, competition, foreign-owned